 Rachel Brandenburger is an outstanding internationally focused competition lawyer with deep agency experience, renowned for her “highly strategic” approach and “exceptional mind”.

-Rachel Brandenburger became a Senior Advisor and Foreign Legal Consultant to Hogan Lovells US LLP in 2014.
+Rachel Brandenburger has been a senior adviser and foreign legal consultant to Hogan Lovells US LLP since 2014.
 She is based in New York and provides strategic advice on international antitrust law and policy issues, including merger, cartel and conduct investigations, and coordination among the international antitrust agencies investigating the same matter.

-Rachel is a Non-Governmental Advisor to the International Competition Network, advising the European Commission on global cooperation initiatives.
+Rachel is a non-governmental adviser to the International Competition Network, advising the European Commission on global cooperation initiatives.

-She is a member of the American Bar Association’s Section of Antitrust Law’s International Task Force, the Executive Committee of the New York State Bar Association’s Antitrust Section, and two editorial boards.
+She is a member of the American Antitrust Institute's advisory board; the international and transparency and procedural fairness task forces of the American Bar Association’s antitrust law section; the executive committee of the New York State Bar Association’s antitrust section; and two editorial boards.

-She has an MA Honours (First Class) in Jurisprudence from the University of Oxford, UK.
-She is admitted as a solicitor in England and Wales and is licensed as a foreign legal consultant in New York.
+She has an MA (first-class honours) in jurisprudence from the University of Oxford, UK.
+She is admitted as a solicitor in England and Wales, and is licensed as a foreign legal consultant in New York.